qdrant/landing_page/qdrant-landing/content/documentation/guides/configuration.md

 # Configuration

 Qdrant ships with sensible defaults for collection and network settings that are suitable for most use cases.
-You can view these default settings in the [Qdrant source](https://github.com/qdrant/qdrant/blob/master/config/config.yaml).
-If you need to customize these settings, you can do so using configuration files and environment variables.
+You can view these defaults in the [Qdrant source](https://github.com/qdrant/qdrant/blob/master/config/config.yaml).
+If you need to customize the settings, you can do so using configuration files and environment variables.

 <aside role="status">
   Qdrant Cloud does not allow modifying the Qdrant configuration.